nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

-We attempted to keep the typing in check for the project, but only for the classes, and not the intiation of classes.
+We attempted to keep the typing in check for the project, but only for the classes, and not the initiation of classes.
 We also had some discussions on linting, of which we used the package black to enforce.
 Code projects can easily balloon in code base size and complexity as more features/dimensions are added.
 Staying aligned in terms of code style makes it easier for all parties to better understand the code and have aligned mental models of the code in terms of use/need.
 It also reduces the amount of technical debt.
+It also makes the code more understandable to new developers continuing work on it

 ## Version control